jhajibuganas/data-normalization/README.md

 ### Data Source

-The primary dataset used for this exercise is the "sales_transaction.xlsx" file, containing detailed information about each sale made by the company.
+The primary dataset used for this exercise is the "transactions.xlsx" file, containing detailed information about each sale made by the company.

 ### Tools